Employees with special needs thrilled to be back at local mailing company

 “Feels really great; feels great,” said Kelly Warner, a two-year employee.

-After COVID-19 forced the building to shut its doors last March, the 30 employees continued to work from home, but it wasn’t the same.
+After COVID-19 forced the building to shut its doors last March, the 30 employees started to work from home, but it wasn’t the same.

 “Sometimes it just gets boring at home,” said Warner.
 “Just boring at home.
-Just miss all my work friends, that’s what happens.”
+Just miss all my work friends; that’s what happens.”

 After one full year and with CDC guidelines in effect, the adults with developmental disabilities are back to sorting, stamping, labeling and more.